Does Alderson - Broaddus University have a good student to faculty ratio?

-Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Alderson Broaddus College.
+Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Alderson - Broaddus University.

 Below Average Student to Faculty Ratio